KQM-git/GINews/readme.md

 〓Known Issues〓

-There is an issue whereby there is a small probability that Arlecchino's "Masque of the Red Death" state will have an abnormal effect on her Normal Attack DMG increase.
-This issue will be fixed in a future update.
-Please stay tuned for future notices.
+Other than the updates and fixes on April 26, there is still an issue whereby there is a small probability that C1 Arlecchino's interruption resistance increase would be abnormal when she performs Normal or Charged Attacks while affected by the Masque of the Red Death under specific circumstances.
+The developers will implement a fix to this issue again in subsequent versions.

 〓2024/04/30 11:15:00 (global) Update Details〓